overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 > Registers a callback for a given hotkey action.

-:::warning
+:::warning OBSOLETE
-This function is deprecated.
+This function is obsolete.
 Instead, please register to the [overwolf.settings.hotkeys.onPressed](overwolf-settings-hotkeys#onpressed) event.
 :::

 Parameter | Type                  | Description                                                             |